Could My People-Pleasing Be High-Functioning Codependency?

 Communication Challenges

-You're an expert at knowing the feelings and emotions of the people in your life.
-You read the room.
-You anticipate what people need before they ask.
-But you may be less intimate with your own feelings.
-Expressing your true thoughts and feelings—especially if you fear rejection or conflict—feels risky.
-So you don't.
-You soften.
+You're an expert at reading others' feelings.
+But expressing your own—especially if you fear rejection or conflict—feels risky.
+So you soften.
 You adjust.
 You become what the moment requires.

 Approval Seeking

-You prioritize other people's needs above your own.
-You say yes when you'd rather say no, and you likely don't love confrontation.
-You may apologize often—not only when you're not sorry, but when you're angry, sad, frustrated, or anxious.
-You're afraid of what might happen if you do something that inspires disapproval from someone else.
-Even if you don’t respect their opinions otherwise.
-So you subvert your preferences, emotions, and needs to keep the peace.
+You say yes when you'd rather say no. You apologize often—not only when you're wrong, but when you're angry, sad, frustrated, or anxious.
+You're afraid of disapproval, so you subvert your own needs to keep the peace.

 Auto-Fixing